• Free shipping from 90€

 Can you paint a plastic kitchen?

-If you have a kitchen made of plastic veneer or laminated fronts, you can prime with MissPompadour To Bond.
-This will give your paint a good grip and at the same time ensure that the varnish adheres well.
-By the way, you can paint To Bond with the same paint roller as the subsequent varnish or chalk paint!
+If you have a kitchen made of plastic veneer or laminated fronts, you can prime with MissPompadour To Bond & Block.
+This will give you a non-slip base for your paint and also ensure that the varnish adheres well.
+You can find out how to do this in detail in our blog on "Painting high-gloss furniture"!

 Can you paint a wooden kitchen white?

-Wooden kitchen fronts can also be painted very easily.
-The classic rustic oak kitchen should be primed with MissPompadour To Block.
-Kitchen cabinets made of softwoods and tropical woods also need a primer.
-Otherwise, the wood may discolour your varnish if the original sealant is no longer in top condition.
-If you paint your kitchen in beech, you don't need a primer.
+Wooden kitchen fronts are also very easy to paint.
+The classic rustic oak kitchen should be primed with MissPompadour To Bond & To Block.
+Kitchen cabinets made from softwoods and tropical woods also require a primer.
+Otherwise, the wood may discolour your varnish if the original topcoat is no longer in top condition.
+If you are painting your beech kitchen, you do not need a primer.
 You can find out more about painting wooden furniture in our magazine on painting wooden furniture.

 Can you paint any kitchen front?